 Propagate Anthurium With Cuttings

 Take a cutting with at least two nodes on the stem, preferably in spring or early summer.
-Dust the cut end with a fungicide and then insert it into sterile potting mix.
+Dust the cut end with a fungicide and then insert it into sterile potting mix with one node under the mix.
 Water and then put the pot and cutting into a plastic bag to increase humidity around the foliage.
 Place it in a warm location with bright, filtered light and water as needed to keep the potting mix moist but not waterlogged.

 In four to five weeks, the cutting should produce new growth.
 Repot into a mix of peat moss, bark and perlite or combine equal parts cactus mix and orchid mix to make a quick-draining potting mix suited to these tropical epiphytes.
 Water when the soil is dry to the touch and mist the foliage regularly.
 Don't let the pot sit in water, as the roots will rot.

 Plants with multiple stems can be divided.
 Carefully slide the plant out of the pot and then divide it into two or more sections, each with foliage and roots.
 Dust the roots and any cuts with fungicide, as anthuriums are susceptible to fungal infections and root rot.
 Repot each section in fresh potting mix.

 Anthurium seeds are less common since the bright-yellow flowers on the spadix produce pollen and are receptive to fertilization at different times.
 If you have multiple flowers on one plant or on several different plants, you can use a paintbrush to collect the pollen from one and spread it over the flowers on the other spadix.
 It can take up to a year for the anthurium to produce its tiny seed-bearing berries.